Trilldog13/Trilldog13/README.md

 ## 👋 Hi, I’m Jonathan

-I'm a **Senior Talent Acquisition Partner (tech) at Ocado Group**, partnering with engineering and data leaders to build high-performing technical teams.
+I'm a **Senior Talent Acquisition Partner (Technology) at Ocado Group**, partnering with engineering and data leaders to build high-performing technical teams.

 💡 I’m not technical, but I’m curious.